34308/project_09_34308/README.md

  <p>or exit game</p>

 ## Player vs Ai
 <p>First player must place his/her ships on the board.
 It is possible to do using mouse, player can place ships with left click and rotate them using right click</p>
+<p>Below board player can see size of his next ship</p>
 <p align="center">
     <img src="images/plshipsPVA.png" alt="Screenshot">
 </p>